It’s time to review Revita Hair Growth Shampoo – a hair product that I really like:

 - Needs about 2-3 months to start working (like most shampoos)

-In terms of formula – Revita is probably the best hair growth/loss shampoo I know:
+In terms of formula – Revita is above 90% of the hair growth/loss shampoo I know:

 - strong formula overall